Show by Label

 · +4.096V on either side of R60

-When that is OK, you can go to the next step, but first disconnect the 12V DC input again.
+When that is OK and within specifications, you can go to the next step, but first disconnect the 12V DC input again.

-Adjusting the OLED display position on the front panel
+Adjusting the OLED display in position on the front panel

-For this step we need to install the ESP32 module on the PCB and load the ESP32_OLED_Test_V1.ino firmware.
+For this step we need to install the ESP32 module on the PCB and load the ESP32_OLED_Test_V1.ino firmware, located on the Github site.

 Do not apply the main 12V at this moment, it is not needed for this step.